 Am I eligible for a Blue Badge?

-You are automatically eligible for a badge if you are over two years old and meet one of the following criteria:
+You are automatically eligible for a badge if you meet one of the following criteria:

 - you receive the Higher Rate of the Mobility Component of the Disability Living Allowance